-The Lula Lake Land Trust has breathtaking views around most every corner and over six miles of trails, making it a prime destination for a great trail run, hike or bike.
-However, you must make a reservation which can be done here.
-The property is open to the public only on the first and last Saturday of each month December through April and the first and last weekends from May to November, excluding certain holidays.
-But plan your trip accordingly to plan a visit—you’ll be glad you did.
+The Lula Lake Land Trust has breathtaking views around every corner and over six miles of trails, making it a prime destination for a great trail run, hike or bike.
+However, you must make a reservation and pay the reservation fee which can be done here.
+The property is open to the public only on the first and last weekend of each month.
+Sure, there are a few extra steps to planning your visit to Lula Lake, but you’ll be glad you put in the extra effort.

 Waterfalls and Brilliant Turquoise Water

 The land trust was created to preserve “natural and historic landscapes through conservation, education, and low impact recreation."

 The most common way to experience Lula Lake is with a leisurely hike or picnic with family or friends.
 When hiking at Lula Lake, there are three must-see locations.
 The first is the upper falls and Lula Lake itself, viewed from an old railroad bed dating back to the 1800s.
 This lake is as picture-perfect as they come with a small waterfall feeding into brilliant turquoise waters.